nerves-hub/nerves_hub/README.md

 ### Enabling remote IEx access

 It's possible to remotely log into your device via the NervesHub web interface.
 This feature is disabled by default.
-To enable, adding the following to your `config.exs`:
+To enable, add the following to your `config.exs`:

 ```elixir
 config :nerves_hub, remote_iex: true